opconWizard/opcon-docs/docs/job-types/zos.md

 monitored event stream.
 An independent set of programs maintains tables that record when events are triggered, by what task and when those events are referenced by scheduled OpCon
 Pre-runs.
-The two types of monitored events are called \"PASSIVE\" and
+The two types of monitored events are called "PASSIVE" and "ACTIVE" trigger events.
-\"ACTIVE\" trigger events.

 ###### Active Event Triggers